MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-number-management.md

 ## Edit phone number

-If you want to change the calling plan or upgrade the call or SMS plan on a particular number, you can do so by editing the phone mumber.
+If you want to change the calling plan or upgrade the call or SMS plans on a particular number, you can do so by editing the phone number.

-*You cannot remove feature once granted to a phone number, but you can upgrade phone number features.*
+> [!Important]
+> You cannot upgrade a phone number or change your calling or SMS plans after it is connected to a workstream.

 **To edit a phone number**

-1. Open Omnichannel admin center.
-Under **General Settings**, select **Phone numbers**.
+1. In Omnichannel admin center, under **General settings**, select **Phone numbers**.
    The list of all available phone numbers for your business is displayed.

 2. Select a phone number and select **Edit number**.